-This coil is called a secondary coil with many turns N_s .
+This coil is called a primary coil with

 The primary coil is also called as input coil and the secondary coil is also called as an output coil.

 Working and Theory:-

 As alternating current passes in the primary coil then magnetic flux is linked to primary as well as secondary coil changes.
 If the primary coil has negligible resistance and there is no flux large, then the same magnetic flux φ_B links to each turn of the primary and secondary coil.